Atharva132/incomeHack/README.md

 4. Now to start the app run ```node app.js```

 * Make sure you created database in mongodb and provided proper url in app.js line 22.

+## Additional Configuration

+To use forget password functionality, add the email and [app password](https://support.google.com/accounts/answer/185833?visit_id=638372979865655056-973500272&p=InvalidSecondFactor&rd=1) to the .env file.